minvws/nl-covid19-coronacheck-website/en/gebruikersvoorwaarden-in-app.md

 ## Contact

-If you have a question of complaint about the CoronaCheck Scanner app, please consult https://coronacheck.nl/nl for more information.
+If you have a question of complaint about the CoronaCheck Scanner app, please consult [the website of coronacheck](https://coronacheck.nl/en) for more information.

 Version 1.1.